-Structure of agricultural holdings
+Structure of agricultural holdings and methods of agricultural production

-NOTES OF METHODOLOGY
+NOTES ON METHODOLOGY

 Objective and legal basis of the survey